illinoistech-itm/team-6o-2023/Charter.md

 # Restoration methods

 - At first, both parties of current issue will have a group meeting with the current project manager.
 The current project manager will try to resolve the conflict in this meeting.
 If conflict is not able to be resolved by project manager, the conflict will be lifted to the course instructor.
 Then the course instructor will determine how the conflict should be handled

+# Signatures of Stakeholders in Agreement to this Charter

+- Andrew Haines